Rajakkamangalam Thurai

-Located on the Arabian Sea, the village is 10 km from the district capital, Nagercoil.
+The village is 10 km from the district capital, Nagercoil.
 It is the main village in the Rajakkamangalam Grama panchayat.

 Etymology

 Rajakkamangalam thurai is named after a pathway in the village that was used by local rulers to travel between Travancore and the Vaddakottai Palace.
 The village came to be called Rajakkal-Mangalam.
 Later it became Rajakkamangalam.
 When the Kanyakumari District joined Tamil Nadu, the village became Rajakkamangalam Thurai.
 The word "Thurai" refers to a coastal village.